Suraj151/pdi-framework/README.md

 # Installation

+***installation from Arduino library manager for this library is not supported due to autogen scripts which required to generate the device specific config and DB table sources.
+Also the external libraries this framework depends on which is part of git submodules config in this repository.***

 **install manually**

 To install manually, clone this repo to devices libraries path. for example with Esp8266 device it will be copied in esp8266 libraries path
 ( in windows 10 generally path is like ==> C:\Users\suraj\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\x.x.x\libraries...).

 ( in Ubuntu generally path is like ==> ~/Arduino/libraries).

+Follow device official docs to install device specific toolchains. for example to install esp32 device specific toolchains you can follow https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#linux link. similarely for other devices if provided.

 **install external dependency**